wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document specifies a mechanism to extend DNS errors to provide additional information about the cause of an error.
-These extended DNS error codes are described in this document and can be used by any system that sends DNS queries and receives a response containing an EDE option.
+These extended DNS error codes are described in this document can be used by any system that sends DNS queries and receives a response containing an EDE option.
 Different codes are useful in different circumstances, and thus different systems (stub resolvers, recursive resolvers, and authoritative resolvers) might receive and use them.

-   This document does not allow or prohibit any particular extended error codes and information to be matched with any particular RCODEs.
+1.1.
+Requirements notation

-   Some combinations of extended error codes and RCODEs may seem nonsensical (such as resolver-specific extended error codes in responses from authoritative servers), so systems interpreting the
+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP